You are here: Home page > Engineering > Jet engine

 An airplane propeller showing how the blades are twisted and make an angle to the hub.

 Photo: A turboprop engine uses a jet engine to power a propeller.
-Photo by Eduardo Zaragoza courtesy of US Navy.
+Photo by Eduardo Zaragoza courtesy of US Navy and Wikimedia Commons.

 A modern plane with a propeller typically uses a turboprop engine.
 It's similar to the turboshaft in a helicopter but, instead of powering an overhead rotor, the turbine inside it spins a propeller mounted on the front that pushes the plane forward.
 Unlike a turboshaft, a turboprop does produce some forward thrust from its exhaust gas, but the majority of the thrust comes from the propeller.
 Since propeller-driven planes fly more slowly, they waste less energy fighting drag (air resistance), and that makes them very efficient for use in workhorse cargo planes and other small, light aircraft.
 However, propellers themselves create a lot of air resistance, which is one reason why turbofans were developed.
 Read more about turboprops from NASA.